Generali Deyna Cup

 The Deyna Cup was a two-day association football tournament that featured four teams.
 It was played at the Polish Army Stadium in Warsaw, Poland.
 This tournament was dedicated to Kazimierz Deyna.

 The only edition was organised in 2013 under the commercial name Generali Deyna Cup.
 It was not continued due to financial reasons.

+Legia beat Fluminense in the final.